macnis365/Interview_Preps/design principle/solid principles.md

 Single responsibility principle -A class should have one and only one reason to change, meaning that a class should only have one job.

 Open/Closed principle - Software Objects or entities should be open for extension, but closed for modification.

+  The general idea of this principle is great.
+It tells you to write your code so that you will be able to add new functionality without changing the existing code.
+That prevents situations in which a change to one of your classes also requires you to adapt all depending classes.

 explaination:

 Liskov Substitution Principle - Child classes should never break the parent class type definitions.